graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-05/papers/2024-05-31-multi-token-prediction.md

 ### Their method

 In order to enable multi-token prediction, the authors propose a simple modification to the standard transformer architecture.
 The final output embedding is fed into $n$ parallel output heads, each a single standard transformer layer.
-The outputs of the heads are then passed through a shared unembedding projection, generating a probability distribution over the whole vocabulary for each head.
+This effectively means that the final transformer layer is replaced by $n$ parallel transformer layers.
+The outputs of each head are then passed through a shared unembedding projection, generating a probability distribution over the whole vocabulary for each head.
 During training, each head is then trained to predict one of the next $n$ tokens for each training example.
 In order to minimise maximum memory usage during training, the forward/backward passes on each head are performed sequentially (Figure 2).

 <img src="figure_2.png" alt="Forward/backward pass for multi-token prediction.">